Jordan-Pierce/CoralNet-Toolbox/README.md

 ## Tools

 Enhance your CoralNet experience with these tools:
-- 🔍 API: Get predictions from any CoralNet source model
-- 📥 Download: Retrieve source data from CoralNet
-- 📤 Upload: Add images and annotations to CoralNet
 - ✏️ Annotate: Create annotations freely
 - 👁️ Visualize: See CoralNet and CPCe annotations superimposed on images
 - 🔬 Sample: Sample patches using various methods (Uniform, Random, Stratified)